daguilarm/laravel-action-forms/README.md

 ### method

-The soported methods for the form are:
+The soported methods that can be used in the form are:

 - **post**: Is the default value if you keep this attribute empty.
 Will send a `POST` `_method` to **Laravel**.
 - **get**: Will send a `GET` `_method` to **Laravel**.